laserb/deep-vocal-isolation/README.md

 > `python3 vocal_isolation.py`

-The execution logs can be found in the `LOGS_BASE` directory.
+The execution logs can be found in the `LOG_BASE` directory.

 ### Learning approaches
 Two different learning approaches are available.
 The first one is similar to the original acapellabot using the log-power spectrograms (LPS) to train on.
 In this approach the phase information is lost and needs to be reconstructed using successive approximation. </br>